Apply for a charitable land tax exemption

 - This applies from the 2022 land tax year.
 Prior to 2022, land is exempt land if it was used exclusively for charitable purposes.

 - Vacant and owned by a charitable organisation and is declared to be held for future charitable use (future charity exemption).

 - From the 2022 land tax year, a charity will need to satisfy the Commissioner that the relevant land (or part of the land) will be used and occupied exclusively for charitable purposes within two years or a longer period approved by the Commissioner from the tax year to which the Commissioner’s determination applies.

-- Leased to a person or body to be used for outdoor sporting, outdoor recreational, outdoor cultural or similar outdoor activities and is available for use for one or more of these activities by members of the public.
-The proceeds derived from leasing by the owner must be applied exclusively for charitable purposes
+- Owned by a charitable organisation and leased for outdoor sporting, outdoor recreational, outdoor cultural or similar outdoor activities and available for use for one or more of those activities by members of the public (charity outdoor leasing exemption)

 Gather required information